dialoguetoolkit/chattool/README.md

 # Getting started

-The project should run "out of the box" in netbeans.
+The project should run "out of the box" in netbeans (as a Maven project).

 The project contains a pom.xml file that contains a list of all the dependencies